Knicks vs. Clippers Prediction & Picks - November 6

 Knicks Performance Insights

-- The Knicks are the worst team in the NBA in points scored (103.3 per game) but second-best in points conceded (103.3).
+- The Knicks have had to rely on their defense, which ranks second-best in the NBA (103.3 points allowed per game), as they rank worst in the league on offense with only 103.3 points per contest.

-- New York is the second-best squad in the NBA in rebounds per game (50.8) and is ranked 14th in rebounds allowed (44.3).
+- New York is allowing 44.3 boards per game this year (14th-ranked in NBA), but it has provided a lift by grabbing 50.8 rebounds per contest (second-best).

-- This season the Knicks are third-worst in the NBA in assists at 21.2 per game.
+- The Knicks haven't posted many assists this season, ranking third-worst in the NBA with 21.2 assists per contest.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.